 Our professional cryosurgical product is sold primarily to physicians, including family practitioners, pediatricians and podiatrists.
 This product primarily competes against other portable cryosurgical systems used for the removal of benign skin lesions in both the U.S. and Europe.
-Our OTC cryosurgical products compete against other cryosurgical products in certain international OTC markets.
+Our OTC cryosurgical products compete against other cryosurgical products offered in the U.S. OTC market and certain international OTC markets.